 Analysis provides graphs and reports enabling you to view and understand the data, and analyze system performance after a test run.

-Create Analysis sessions and collating results
+Create Analysis sessions and collate data

 When you run a load test scenario, LoadRunner Professional stores the runtime data in a result file with an .lrr extension.
 Analysis processes this data and generates graphs and reports.